jzadeh/aktaion/README.md

 ## Dependencies

-To run the jar from the command line the following dependciences are requried for scoring a PCAP:
+To run the jar from the command line the following dependencies are required for scoring a PCAP:

 	BRO
 	Java 1.8

-For OS X the simple homewrew mehtod has been tested:
+For OS X the simple homebrew method has been tested:

 Install Homebrew
 	ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install )"